ggyorfi/sprintster/docs/ADR/0007-semantic-validation-in-loadconfig.md

 ## Context

 zod validates shape.
-It cannot express that a `ref` points at an object that exists, that a view names a real property, that two objects do not slug to the same route, or that a singleton declares no lifecycle.
+It cannot express that a `ref` points at an object that exists, that a view names a real property, that two objects do not claim the same route, or that a singleton declares no lifecycle.

 Since behaviour is derived from config (ADR 2), a config that parses but is